Thank you for reading our post, please rate this article at the end.

 It’s a measurement of insulation a pad provides.
 Ones with zero R-value, such as yoga mats, will allow the ground to suck the heat out of you, while those with 4+ will do a much better job of keeping your body heat off the ground.

-See, outside comfort, a sleeping pad provides significant insulation from the ground, and it’s essential because the ground is a heat sink.
-When sleeping and your body weight compresses your body, there’s usually little to no insulation; therefore, you must rely on your pad for insulation.
+For example, a sleeping pad provides significant insulation from the ground for outside comfort, which is essential because the ground is a heat sink.
+When sleeping and your body weight compresses, there’s usually little insulation; therefore, you must rely on your pad.

-Therefore, without a properly-rated pad, you’ll be cold throughout your underside, and the ground will be sapping heat from you the entire time.
+Therefore, without a properly rated pad, you’ll be cold throughout your underside, and the ground will be sapping your heat.

-So, you must consider the R-value of your camping sleeping pad.
-I suggest you get a mat with an R-value of 3 and 4, and you’ll be fine for 3-season use.
+You must consider the R-value of your camping sleeping pad.
+I suggest you get a mat with an R-value between 3 and 4, and you’ll be fine for three-season use.

 Noise

 You must also pay attention to the reviews mentioning noise.
-Some popular and highly-rated camping sleeping pads can be loud, especially when rolling over.
-Noise is generally a dealbreaker during the quiet tent night in a campground or wilderness.
+Some popular and highly rated camping sleeping pads can be loud, especially when rolling over.
+Noise is a dealbreaker during a quiet tent night in a campground or wilderness.

 Size